anumfatima427/Skin_Lesion_Classification_Project/README.md

 ### Running the Notebooks

 1. **Train the Model**:
-    - Open `Multiclass-Classification-Using-DenseNet121.ipynb` and run all cells to preprocess the data, train the model, and evaluate its performance.
+    - Open `Multiclass-Classification-Using-Tensorflow.ipynb` or `Multiclass-Classification-Using-PyTorch.ipynb` and run all cells to preprocess the data, train the model, and evaluate its performance.

 2. **Test the Model**:
     - Open `Test_Model.ipynb` and run all cells to load a pretrained model and evaluate it on the test set.